 While the bacon is cooking, start working the thawed puff pastry into a pie plate and crimp the edges with a small fork.
 Place in the refrigerator until ready to be filled.

 The most time-consuming part of this dish is cutting the potatoes.
 But really, there are only 5 to cut.
-Not a big deal!
+This really is an easy recipe.

 Bake 45 minutes until golden and crisp, making sure the bottom of the crust is fully cooked.
-Let set for 10 minutes.
+Let the pie set for 10 minutes.
 Sprinkle with chives.
 Cut into triangles.
 Serve immediately.

 Here is a printable recipe for your convenience!

 - 1/2 Yellow Onion , thinly sliced